-The progressive degree program allows superior students to integrate their current undergraduate major with a Master of Science in Gerontology.
+The progressive degree program allows high performing students to integrate their current undergraduate major with a Master of Science in Gerontology.
 Students with at least a 3.0 overall GPA may apply for admission to the degree program in their junior year.

-Students will meet with the gerontology student advisor to develop a course plan that must be approved by the School of Gerontology and the student's home department.
+Students will meet with the gerontology student adviser to develop a course plan that must be approved by the School of Gerontology and the student's home department.
 Students admitted into the progressive degree program begin taking master's level courses in their senior year and will complete the master's degree in year five.
-For more information on the admission process, see the gerontology student advisor.
-For further details on progressive degree programs, see page 86.
+For more information on the admission process, see the gerontology student adviser.
+For further details on progressive degree programs, see the Requirements for Graduation page.